Top

 Get shin splints, foot or leg cramps or even knee pain after doing high intensity training?
 I can’t stress enough how important your running shoes are when it comes to these factors.
 Having a great running shoe with lots of cushioning will drastically decrease the impact on your joints, bones and tendons and I wouldn’t even recommend high intensity training without high quality running shoes even if you are only running on a treadmill or doing bench-squats.
 It’s just such a big difference!

 To be honest, I’ve never been a fan of Nike shoes especially when it came to running.
 But I’m going to plug them here because a few years back I discovered their Vomero Series, and was blown away.
 These shoes almost feel like they give you an extra bounce, and running in these becomes way more fun and allow you to go way more intense!
 They’re on the expensive side but if you’ve heard of Zappos, they offer the most ridiculous prices on shoes and have a crazy free-shipping both-ways return policy and probably the best customer service available on the net.
-Here is a link to the Nike Vomero series for Men and Women: Nike Vomero for Men & Nike Vomero for Women.
+Here is a link to the Nike Vomero series for Men and Women: Nike Pegasus for Men & Nike Pegasus for Women.

 High Intensity Training Conclusion: